gaohannk/fansite-analytics-challenge/README.md

 Note that this feature should not impact the other features in this challenge.
 For instance, any requests that end up in the `blocked.txt` file should be counted toward the most active IP host calculation, bandwidth consumption and busiest 60-minute period.

+### Feature 5
+List in descending order the site’s 10 congested (i.e. most bandwidth consumed) 60-minute period.

+Write to a file named `congested.txt`, the start of each 60-minute window followed by the number of times the site was accessed during that time period.
+The file should contain at most 10 lines with each line containing the start of each 60-minute window, followed by a comma and then the number of times the site was accessed during those 60 minutes.
+The 10 lines should be listed in descending order with the congested 60-minute window shown first.

+e.g., `congested.txt`:

+    01/Jul/1995:00:00:01 -0400,100
+    02/Jul/1995:13:00:00 -0400,22
+    05/Jul/1995:09:05:02 -0400,10
+    01/Jul/1995:12:30:05 -0400,8

+### Feature 6
+List the top 3 busiest 60-miutes periods for each top 10 resources accquired in feature 3

+This task is a combination of ferture 2 and feature 3.
+For each site accquired feature 3 find the top 3 busiest 60-miutes periods.
+Write to a file named `resources_hours.txt`.
+Each line is start with host/ip and followed the 60-minute window.

+e.g., `resources_hours.txt`:

+    /images/USA-logosmall.gif,03/Jul/1995:00:23:11 -0400
+    /images/USA-logosmall.gif,02/Jul/1995:13:22:05 -0400
+    /images/USA-logosmall.gif,05/Jul/1995:09:05:02 -0400
+    /shuttle/resources/orbiters/discovery.html,21/Jul/1995:05:02:34 -0400
+    /shuttle/resources/orbiters/discovery.html,12/Jul/1995:08:23:11 -0400
+    /shuttle/resources/orbiters/discovery.html,03/Jul/1995:02:03:10 -0400
+    ...

 ### Additional Features